Sierra de Guadalupe, Mexico: Geology

 The sierra is a dormant volcano that is part of the Trans-Mexican Volcanic Belt.
 The basement is made of andesitic and dacitic soil.
 The last volcanic activity in the area occurred 14 to 15 million years ago.

 Ecology

 Climate

 The sierra has a humid subtropical climate.
 It rains mostly during summers with rainfall of between 700 and 800 mm (2.5 and 3.5 in) per year.
 The temperature ranges from 12 to 16 °C (53 to 60 °F).

 Fauna

 Among the species found in the sierra, it is included the Mexican pine snake, the American kestrel, the roadrunner, the opossum, and the bobcat.
 Introduced species include the white-tailed deer, tapirs and bisons.

 Flora

 In the area, quercus trees and xerophile plants are abundant.

 Preservation

 The area has suffered from environmental deterioration due to deforestation.
 Part of the eastern part of the sierra was reforested with the introduction of eucalyptus, pinus, cedrus and casuarina trees.

+Hills

 It is composed of the following hills: